Fine-Tuning T5 for Custom Text Summarization

 Training

-Sequence-to-sequence models need DataCollatorForSeq2Seq, which dynamically pads inputs and labels and prepares decoder inputs:
+Sequence-to-sequence models need DataCollatorForSeq2Seq.
+It pads inputs and labels on the fly and prepares the decoder inputs:

 PYTHON